Do Blue and Green Work Together? 8 Modern Ways Designers Are Using This Controversial Color Pairing

 Dominic Myland, CEO at paint brand Mylands agrees that, 'Blue and green sit next to each other on the color wheel, and can pair beautifully in interiors schemes; as an easy rule, try and choose colors that are of similar tone as they will sit more harmoniously together.
 Paler, cooler shades can be used to create a scheme that feels calming and tranquil, while bolder shades can be used to create a punchier scheme that’s energizing and contemporary.
 Look for nature for inspiration – there are some great pairings of blues and greens that you can replicate.'
 Think sky blue as one of the colors that go with sage green for a soft, natural palette.

-3. Bring this color combo into a bathroom with tile
+4. Bring this color combo into a bathroom with tile

 Tiles seem like more of a subtle approach to color than paint – something about the grout lines and the texture makes it far less solid and dramatic.
 And what better place to bring the watery combo of blue and green into than in a bathroom?
-We love this soft sage, grey/blue combo.
+We love this soft sage, gray/blue combo.
 It's fresh and modern and paired with all that light wood creates a dreamy, nature-inspired color palette.

 'Blue and green is a color combo found all over nature.
 Like in the ocean with the shallow green water closer to the shore dips down and turns blue when it gets deeper.
-And it’s a favorite clothing combo - blue jeans and an army jacket.' explains designer Max Humphrey
+And it’s a favorite clothing combo - blue jeans and an army jacket.' explains designer Max Humphrey.

 'In decorating it’s just as easy to pull off.
 I tend to like more contrasting tones (light sage green with navy blue, as used in this bathroom) but even a tone-on-tone look can work if you pick a blue with some green in it and vice versa.
 I like pairing blue and green with natural wood accents to keep things looking organic.'

-4. Lift a room with accents of blue and green
+5. Lift a room with accents of blue and green

 'Yes, blue and green are wonderful together – they're a strong duo when paired!
 I love using blue and green more as accents in a neutral space.
-And I personally love going a bit bold with the colors, having fun, and making a statement!' says designer Crystal Sinclair.
+And I personally love going a bit bold with the colors, having fun, and making a statement,' says designer Crystal Sinclair.

-5. Use blue and green almost like neutrals
+6. Use blue and green almost like neutrals

-The right tones of blue and green can almost work like a neutral – no bolder than a grey or beige.
+The right tones of blue and green can almost work like a neutral – no bolder than a gray or beige.
 When used in a soft, pale form they seem so natural and easy on the eye.
 The point being, don't shy away from this color combo if you think it might be too bold – there are ways of really toning it down.

 And it's not just about the paint colors you choose.
 Creating a softer blue and green scheme relies on layers too – use your furniture and accessories to add different shades so you get this lovely depth that takes the edge off a two-tone color palette.